lukasjoc/random/README.md

 # scripting
-Random scripts in perl and shell
+Random scripts in perl and stuff